trizen/raku-rosettacode/programming_tasks/O/Old_Russian_measure_of_length.md

 # [Old Russian measure of length][1]

 Fairly straightfoward.
 Define a hash of conversion factors then apply them.
-Does some basic error trapping.
 Makes no attempt to do correct pluralization because I have no idea what the correct plurals are and little interest in researching them.
 Conversion factors from Wikipedia: [Obsolete Russian units of measurement](http://en.wikipedia.org/wiki/Obsolete_Russian_units_of_measurement#Length).

 ```perl
 convert(1, 'meter');